inigral/integration/windows/README.md

 SET USERNAME="abu"
 ```

-Next you should find a line to set your password:
+Next find the line to set your password:
 ```
 SET PASSWORD="YOUR PASSWORD"
 ```